OSGeo/PROJ/docs/source/community/rfc/rfc-3.rst

 2. software packages will always be at least two years old (patch releases are exempt)

-A change in programming language standard can only be introduced with a new major version release of PROJ.
-Changes for software package dependencies can be introduced with minor version releases of PROJ.
+Changes for programming languages or software package dependencies can be introduced with minor version releases of PROJ.
 Changing the version requirements for a dependency needs to be approved by the PSC.